-|1 2⁄3 fl oz||Dewar's 12 Year Old Scotch whisky|
+|1 2/3 fl oz||Blended Scotch whisky|

-|1⁄3 fl oz||Pedro Ximénez sherry|
+|1/3 fl oz||Pedro Ximénez sherry|

-|3 dash||Orange bitters|
+|3 dash||Orange Bitters by Angostura|

 Take a Rob Roy and switch some of the sweet vermouth for rich flavoursome PX sherry, add a dash or three of orange bitters and you've a William Wallace.
 A well-conceived cocktail that if you nail the dilution (hence the optional chilled water) is both spirituous and quaffable.
 Be warned!

-Adapted from a recipe created in 2019 by Manchester's Joe Schofield, who says, "The William Wallace is inspired by and takes elements from the Rob Roy and Bobby Burns and is named after another Scottish hero with an alliterate name."
+Adapted from a recipe created in 2019 by Manchester's Joe Schofield, who says, "The William Wallace is inspired by and takes elements from the Rob Roy and Bobby Burns and is named after another Scottish hero with an alliterated name."